Transfer Credit FAQ

-We evaluate transcripts as they are received, so sometimes this means we have not received all of the transcripts you have requested.
-When your other transcripts arrive and have been evaluated, we will send another notification to your MyFCC email account.
+We evaluate transcripts as they are received and rarely hold transcripts for processing.
+We award credit as evaluations of each transcript are completed.
+When other transcripts arrive, we evaluate and award any additional applicable credit and send notification to your myFCC email once complete.
 If all of your transcripts have arrived and we haven't awarded transfer credit from a particular college, it could be those courses weren't needed for your major.
-If you think we were in error with our evaluation of a particular transcript, please contact us at 301.846.2595.
+If you think there is an error or we missed a course please contact us at firstname.lastname@example.org.

 10. How do I change my major?

-We recommend meeting with an advisor to discuss changing your major.
-Once you have explored all of the implications of changing your major, you can submit a Change of Major form to the Welcome Center.
-Make sure you check on the form that you have previously sent transcripts.
+Students are required to meet with an Advisor to change their major.
+Once you have explored all of the implications of changing your major, a Change of Major form will be submitted to Registration & Records.
+Make sure you check the box on the form indicating that you have previously sent transcripts.

 11. I am an FCC student, but I want to take a course at another institution.
 What should I do to make sure FCC will accept the course in transfer?